What's going great for Oracle? Cloud. What's not great? Just about everything else

 Hardware, services all down at the House of Larry

-Oracle is shaking off falling revenues in hardware and services by pointing to soaring cloud numbers.
+Oracle is shaking off falling revenues in hardware and services by pointing to soaring cloud numbers in the three months to March.

 House Larry says that its Q3 FY2018 figures show its focus on cloud and SaaS paying off: